jtdevops/debridav/STRM_DOCKER_COMPOSE_ENV_VARS.md

   - `MEDIA_ONLY`: Only convert files with extensions listed in `DEBRIDAV_STRM_MEDIA_EXTENSIONS`
   - `NON_STRM`: Convert all files except `.strm` files
 - **DEBRIDAV_STRM_MEDIA_EXTENSIONS**: Comma-separated list of file extensions (without dots).
 Only used when `DEBRIDAV_STRM_FILE_FILTER_MODE=MEDIA_ONLY`.
+- **DEBRIDAV_STRM_PROVIDERS**:
+  - Configuration option for controlling which providers should have STRM files created
+  - Comma-separated list of provider names
+  - Valid provider names: `IPTV`, `REAL_DEBRID`, `PREMIUMIZE`, `EASYNEWS`, `TORBOX`
+  - **Default**: `*` (all providers use STRM files)
+  - **Special values**:
+    - `ALL` or `*` - Create STRM files for all providers (default)
+    - `!PROVIDER_NAME` - Negation prefix to exclude a provider (e.g., `*,!IPTV` means all providers except IPTV)
+  - **Examples**:
+    - `*` - All providers will use STRM files (default behavior)
+    - `*,!IPTV` - All providers except IPTV will use STRM files (IPTV files use original media files directly)
+    - `REAL_DEBRID,PREMIUMIZE` - Only Real-Debrid and Premiumize will use STRM files
+  - Files from providers not in this list will use original media files directly (same behavior as files that don't match extension filters)
+  - **Use case**: Some providers may work better with direct file access rather than STRM files.
+This allows you to selectively enable STRM files only for providers that benefit from them.
+- **DEBRIDAV_STRM_EXCLUDE_FILENAME_REGEX**:
+  - Optional regex pattern to match filenames that should be excluded from STRM file creation
+  - Files matching this pattern will use original media files instead of STRM files
+  - This check happens after provider filtering but before extension filtering
+  - **Examples**:
+    - `.*sample.*` - Exclude files containing "sample" in the filename (case-sensitive)
+    - `.*\\.sample\\.mkv$` - Exclude files ending with ".sample.mkv"
+    - `^sample_` - Exclude files starting with "sample_"
+  - If not set (empty), no filename-based exclusion is performed
+  - **Use case**: Exclude sample files, test files, or other files that should always use original media files directly
 - **DEBRIDAV_STRM_USE_EXTERNAL_URL_FOR_PROVIDERS**:
   - Configuration option for controlling which providers use external URLs in STRM files
   - Comma-separated list of provider names